Skip to content

 Added in version 1.7.31

-All subscribers run in the server service of DataFlux Func.
-After receiving a message, a function execution task is generated based on the configuration and sent to worker for execution.
+All subscribers run within the server service of DataFlux Func.
+After a subscriber receives a message, it generates a function execution task based on the configuration and sends it to worker for execution.

-For Redis subscribers, since shared subscription processing is not supported, multiple subscriptions will only lead to duplicate message consumption.
-Therefore, only single subscription is currently supported.
+For the Redis subscriber, since shared subscription handling is not supported, multiple subscriptions would only lead to duplicate message consumption.
+Therefore, it currently only supports single subscription.

-For MQTT and Kafka subscribers, you can choose either single or multiple subscriptions.
+For MQTT and Kafka subscribers, you can choose either single subscription or multiple subscriptions.

 For information about the services included in DataFlux Func and starting multiple server replicas, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.